arielhasidim/mimic-uo-and-aki/README.md

 ## Introduction

 Accurate diagnosis and analysis of oliguric-AKI relies on timely UO charting.
-However, charting is often limited by irregular collection intervals, inadequate charting practices, and overlooked urine accumulation compartments.
+The lack of standardization in handling UO data and the various interpretations of KDIGO-UO guidelines limit the ability to make consistent comparisons and draw general conclusions.
 We aimed to establish a method for standardizing hourly UO using real-life charting data and to examine whether this method can identify oliguric-AKI.
 We also aimed to validate the method externally.

 The model described, based on simple charting, can be used across the board for oliguric-AKI research.
-It can be utilized to detect the onset and resolution of AKI events, label AKI stages, and summate fluid balance in an hourly resolution.
 It may serve to analyze publicly available DBs and data sourced from standard EHRs as well as custom-made data in Excel tables.

 This repository addresses the derivation cohort.